isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 (d)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click <a href="https://www.w3schools.com">here</a>

-[here](https://go.gov.sg/moe-sexuality-education) ([https://go.gov.sg/moe-sexuality-education](https://go.gov.sg/moe-sexuality-education)) for more information on MOE Sexuality Education.
+for more information on MOE Sexuality Education.

 **Overview of DEF Secondary** **School’s** **Sexuality Education Programme for 2023**

 4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) ( [https://go.gov.sg/moe-sexuality-education-scope](https://go.gov.sg/moe-sexuality-education-scope)[](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach)) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope">here</a>
+ for more information on the scope of Sexuality Education in the school curriculum.

 5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The subjects that incorporate topics on sexuality include: